 You are viewing a page from the Region 8, Mid-Coast School of Technology site that has been specially-formatted for printing and/or text-only browsing.

 The location of this page is: http://midcoast.mainecte.org/programs/course/certified_nursing_assistant

-The Certified Nursing Assistant course is a one-year program, which upon completion enables the student to sit for the Maine State Certification Examination for certified nursing assistant.
-Students who pass the examination then can apply for the Certified Nursing Assistant Registry.
-The class entails three days of academic study and two days of clinical practicum.
-Academic study includes portfolio development, anatomy and physiology, medical terminology, systems theory, and skills lab training.
-Area health care facilities are used for clinical experience.
-This course requires a total of 150 hours, broken down into 80 hours of theory, 20 hours of skills lab and 50 hours of clinical time, to be eligible to sit for the exam.
+The Certified Nursing Assistant course is a one-year program, which upon completion enables the student to sit for Maine CNA certification.
+The class consists of two-to-three days of academic study and two-to-three days of clinical practice in local nursing facilities.
 Upon completion of the program and placement on the Maine State Certified Nursing Assistant Registry, the student will be able to work in a variety of health care settings.
-The Certified Nursing course also offers a solid foundation for further education in the health care field.
+The CNA course also offers a solid foundation for further education in the health care field.

 Projects: Students will present a project on medical career exploration during the first semester and a project on a medical condition during second semester.
 Each project will include a two page paper, poster and oral class presentation.